 After all taxes and other fees, the total price would come out to about $22,600.
 That’s a lot of money to take out of my bank account and pay all at once, but luckily, the 0% financing meant we didn’t have to do that.
 Still, how much is 0% financing for 5 years worth?
-I found an amortization calculator to help us answer this question.
+I found an investment and regular withdrawal calculator to help us answer this question.
 The monthly payments on the $22,600 spread out over 5 years came out to $376 ($22,600/60 months).
-If I invest the $22,600 in an index fund, subtracting $376 each month to make the monthly payment, I just plug 7% into the calculator, which shows the total interest paid $4,250.
+If I invest the $22,600 in an index fund, subtracting $376 each month to make the monthly payment, I just plug 7% as the annual rate of return, which a closing balance of $4,777.
 That’s how much 0% interest for 5 years is worth to me.

 Of course, we’d also be responsible for maintenance, but the car comes with Toyota’s standard warranties, which also includes oil changes for 2 years, something with legitimate value of a couple hundred dollars.

 Get Dealers To Compete For Your Business